jadonk/cloud9-examples/sensorExamples/README.md

 changing by 'increment' amount with updates every 200ms.

-# BMP085 I2C pressure, temperature sensor demo
+# BMP085 I2C pressure temperature sensor demo
 The BMP085 is a readily available pressure/temperature sensor using I2C.
 It is directly supported by the Linux kernel, so all you have to do is ask the kernel to load the driver and then start reading values.